snowch/biginsight-examples/examples/OozieWorkflowMapReduce/README.md

 ### Known issues

-When running this against a standard BigInsights on Cloud cluster, the service returns `HTTP/1.1 500 Server Error`
+When running this against a standard BigInsights on Cloud cluster, the service returns `HTTP/1.1 500 Server Error`.
+The script does however work ok on a Basic BigInsights on Cloud cluster.